 CURRENT AUSTRALIAN RESEARCH STUDIES

-Ask your Haemophilia Treatment Centre for information on any current studies
+Ask your Haemophilia Treatment Centre for information on any other current studies

 You can also search the Australian Clinical Trials database to find out what trials are currently listed in the Australian New Zealand Clinical Trials Registry - eg, by clicking on the SEARCH FOR A CLINICAL TRIAL button and then searching for the term "haemophilia" as a keyword.

 PARTICIPATING IN CLINICAL RESEARCH

 Although information on specific clinical trials is listed on this web site for your information, this is not an endorsement of the research study by HFA.

 Participating in a clinical trial is voluntary.
 Before you take part in a clinical trial, make sure you are satisfied that the study will be in your interests and that your health and privacy will be protected.
 All Australian clinical trials must follow the guidelines made by the National Health & Medical Research Council and must have approval from a registered Human Research Ethics Committee.